teambit/docs/docs/sourcing-components.md

 ## Using an imported component

 Using a component in a workspace requires the component to be fetched into the [local scope](/docs/how-bit-works#scope) and a specific version checked out into the [workspace](/docs/how-bit-works#workspace).
-This is done via the `bit install [component]` command.
+This is done via the `bit import [component]` command.
 Imported components reside in the default directory defined in the [workspaced configuration](/docs/conf-bit-json#componentsdefaultdirectory).
 Bit retrieves the component with all its dependencies and creates a package.json and node_modules directory.
 Check [here](/docs/workspace#imported-components) for details on the exact structure of imported component.

 To use the component in the code, use an import or require command that references the full name of the component: